-Ralph Carstens and Tim Daniel, IEA Data Processing and Research Center; Eugenio Gonzalez, ETS
+Ralph Carstens, Tim Daniel and Hannah Köhler, IEA Data Processing and Research Center; Eugenio Gonzalez, ETS

 Designing, collecting, validating and analyzing PIAAC data was a very complex, highly demanding and collaborative process involving all Consortium partners, a broad range of external experts, all participating countries, and the OECD Secretariat.
 Naturally, this in turn led to a data product that reflects the design complexities.
-To support and promote secondary analyses, the OECD is making a public-use version of the international database and this technical report available to interested analysts and users in the scientific community as well as the general public.
-The international public-use version of the PIAAC database is made available in two different ways: i) as a database underlying a Webbased data analysis software, the PIAAC Data Explorer (PDX), and ii) a set of public-use files (PUF) which comprise person-level microdata from those countries that gave permission to release their national data.
+To support and promote secondary analyses, the OECD makes a public-use version of the international database and this technical report available to interested analysts and users in the scientific community as well as the general public.
+The international public-use version of the PIAAC database is made available in two different ways: i) as a database underlying a Web-based data analysis software, the PIAAC Data Explorer (PDX), and ii) a set of public-use files (PUF) that comprise person-level microdata from those countries that gave permission to release their national data.

-This chapter is intended to provide a basic introduction to the PIAAC public-use database and the software tools capable of replicating the descriptive and inferential analysis presented in the initial publication "Skills Outlook 2013: First Results firm the Survey of Adult Skills (PIAAC)" (OECD, 2013).
-First, the chapter will discuss the contents of the public-use data both at the record as well as the variable level, the approach to identifying missing data under a complex, multi trajectory design, and the available database formats.
+This chapter is intended to provide a basic introduction to the PIAAC public-use database and the software tools capable of replicating the descriptive and inferential analysis presented in the publications of the Survey of Adult Skills (PIAAC).
+First, the chapter will discuss the contents of the public-use data both at the record as well as the variable level; the approach to identifying missing data under a complex, multi-trajectory design; and the available database formats.
 Then, the chapter will describe general analytical considerations followed by the types of analysis supported by the two software tools provided by the Consortium: the International Data Explorer and the IDB Analyzer.

-This chapter, however, does not intend to cover and illustrate the full range of possible analytical techniques appropriate for PIAAC and therefore does not describe, for example, advanced modeling of data such as structural equation modeling (SEM).
+This chapter, however, does not intend to cover and illustrate the full range of possible analytical techniques appropriate for PIAAC and therefore does not describe, for example, advanced modeling of data such as structural equation modeling.
 Nonetheless, analysts wishing to use the public-use microdata to undertake advanced analysis not covered by the provided software or those wishing to use alternative statistical software packages will find sufficient technical information on the structure of the database, the included measures, and the variance estimation approaches to successfully configure such software and statistical models.